Is There a Wrong Way to Foam Roll? | 321 STRONG Answers

 - &#10003;If it hurts sharply or causes you to tense up, you're pressing too hard

-Yes, and most people do it.
+Yes, and a lot of people do it.
 The biggest foam rolling mistakes include rolling directly over joints and bones, moving too fast, spending too long on one spot, and pushing through sharp pain.
 These errors don't just waste your time; they can cause bruising, nerve irritation, and increased inflammation.
 The good news: fixing your technique takes about 30 seconds of awareness.

 ## The Most Common Foam Rolling Mistakes